Appalachian Trail Gear List & Strategy 2024

 Rain on the Appalachian Trail has destroyed multiple cameras and cell phones for our writers.
 We highly recommend choosing a waterproof camera for the AT.
 Most hikers will carry a waterproof phone case to protect once of their most expensive and essential gear items.
 At the very least, plan to protect your electronics from the rain with Ziploc bags.

-Related: The Best Waterproof, Freezeproof, and Rugged Cameras
+Related: Best Waterproof, Freezeproof, and Rugged Cameras

 bring Sleep Clothes